faizanzafar40/Spell-Checker-App/README.md

 ## Brief Description

-An application built in C++ which provides the user with a suitable suggestion for a misspelled word in a custom text.
+A C++ application which provides the user with a suitable suggestion for a misspelled word in a custom text.
 It makes use of _Tries_ as the primary data structure.

 ## Project Details